The Latest Smartphone Bluetooth Entry Access Solutions

 I also have the ability for Android‑type phones that support both Bluetooth Low Energy, host card emulation, and NFC, to unlock it, as well.
 For a mixed environment of iOS devices and Android devices, the new Sargent SE LP10, in the not too distant future, will be able to support both.

 We’ve also expanded our SE support for the Aperio line.
 Here’s an Aperio R100 reader that supports NFC and host card emulation.
-We have wired locks, we have wireless locks in the Aperio, and also in the WiFi lines.
+We have wired locks and wireless locks in the Aperio, and also in the WiFi lines.
 For colleges and universities, with the PERSONA Lock, they can go from Mag‑Stripe to mobile phone.
 Similarly, in a commercial environment, to be able to use cards, fobs, and credentials, all with the same lock at the same time.

 From an integrator’s standpoint, what it offers them is the ability to future‑proof their customers’ deployments.
 If an integrator is making recommendations for a customer, and the customer wants to have a future‑proofed environment by going with SE‑enabled technologies, they can cover the customers’ current requirements for cards and fobs, and allow them to move forward to phones in the future.